DiegoRodriguez2018/traffic-counter-API/README.md

 }
 ```

-This style guide also recommends the following when naming JSON properties:
+The Google JSON Style Guide also recommends the following when naming convention for JSON properties:
 1. Property names must be camelCased, ASCII strings.
 2. The first character must be a letter, an underscore (_) or a dollar sign ($).